Quick Facts About Hannah

 Most Inspirational Music Moment

 When processing the loss of a very special young person, my friends and I joined together to do some “circle singing,” a kind of group improvisation in which each person is free to express with their breath and voices while sensing the group’s overall energy.
-This experience proved like no other that music is the common bond that brings humanity together to celebrate life and to lament our sorrows.
+This experience proved like no other that music has the incredible power to help us celebrate life and heal our sorrows.

 Top 3 Desert Island Albums